monimoyd/panoptic_image_segmentation_with_detr/part2/README.md

 model.num_queries=30
 model.query_embed = torch.nn.modules.sparse.Embedding(30, 256)

-Also before training, I used teh additional line below:
+Also before training, I used the additional line below:

 del checkpoint["model"]["query_embed.weight"]

 ### iii.
-Junks character in segmentation
+Junk characters in segmentation

 While checking the segmentation field in coco stuff annotation, I initially thought these are junk characters.
 After study and discussions, I realized these are mask encoded in RLE format

+##  IX.
+Conclusion

+In this project I have learned how to prepare engineering materials dataset, right from image collection to annotation using CVT tool.
+Next, I cleaned and prepared dataset by applying DETR panoptic segmentation code to get ground truth for stuff.
+Next, I did fine tuning using DETR model.
+This project gave me exposure to end to end Object detection.